GorgonUK/Modern-Dropzone-PCF/README.md

 4. **Search and Add Dropzone**

-   In the components marketplace, type "Dropzone" in the search box, select the component, and then press "Add":
+   In the components search, type "Dropzone" in the search box, select the component, and then press "Add":

    ![Select Dropzone](https://github.com/GorgonUK/DropzonePCF/assets/59618079/5e1c1298-bd50-4d0e-8b10-4110ebc5dc44)